dtanner/dantanner/content/post/please-dont-teach-c-to-beginning-programmers.md

 ## Observations
 ### C Observations
-* **Pointers and Addresses are an unnecessary concept for new programmers**.
-It's not a trivial concept for most beginners, and doesn't need to exist when learning the basics.
+* **Pointers and Addresses are an unhelpful concept for new programmers**.
+It's not a trivial concept for most beginners, and obstructs learning the basics of logic.
 I think this [stackoverflow post](https://stackoverflow.com/questions/4025768/what-do-people-find-difficult-about-c-pointers) illustrates the difficulties well.
 * **Line of code count**.
 The C implementation is about 60% more lines (143) than either the Python (92) or Kotlin (85) implementations.
 Some of it is unnecessary cruft to learners, like function headers.
 Some of it is due to a smaller language feature set like no collection functions.